loyjoy/academy/advanced/modules/variables.md

   <img src="setCondition4.png" alt="Set a condition at the modules" title="Set a condition at the modules" width="300"/>
 </p>

 If you have more than two answer options you can add more modules as well.
-Besides, it is possible to condition more than one modules for the same answer.
+Besides, it is possible to condition more than one module for the same answer.
 For example, you want to give an interview and tips for the best practice to your consumer, and afterward, he can subscribe to a matching newsletter.
 Just drag and drop all those modules in a row and condition them with the same variable.